delyan-boychev/imaginet/README.md

 AUC = 0.9999

 ### Inference Time
-Inference testing is conducuted in identical conditions - 448x448 input image.
+Inference testing is conducted in identical conditions - 448x448 input image.
 All tests are conducted on a single 4090 GPU.
 The best inference time is signified with **bold**.
 | Detector  | Inference Time (ms) ↓ |
 |:--------- |:---------------------:|
 | Grag2021  | 24.23                 |